seanwhs/Tutorials/NextJS/QR-Attendance-System/Implementation/7-Domain-Layer-Implementation.md

 is meaningful.

-This is better than:
+This is etter than:

 ```typescript
 attendance.status="revoked";
 ```

-because the domain controls state changes.
+ecause the domain controls state changes.

 ---

-# B5.6 Event Entity
+# 5.6 Event Entity

-Events control check-in availability.
+Events control check-in availaility.

 ---